-So, we have a few bad experiences with men who don’t commit to us or treat us badly, and the pain gets too much, and emotions stack up one upon the other until it turns in to resentment and we try to take what we can from a world that owes us absolutely nothing.
-This is what I think is the mask of being a feminist.
-Many people are really a feminist, but some of us just use it to justify past anger that we didn’t express or feel fully.
+So, we have a few bad experiences with men who don’t commit to us or treat us badly, and the pain gets too much, and emotions stack up – one upon the other until it turns in to resentment and we try to take what we can from a world that owes us absolutely nothing.

 We say: “men should put effort into the relationship too!”

-It’s no different than men saying: “WOMEN should initiate sex and be all over ME wanting to grind and suck my dick all the time; like I am towards her.”
+It’s no different than men saying: “WOMEN should initiate sex and be all over ME wanting to grind and suck my dick all the time; just like I feel so randy towards her.”